barncow/tf2logparser/readme.md

 The following documentation is a work in progress, and will change as time goes on.
 However, it should be enough to get you going.
 Also, the code is fairly well documented.

 # The `log` Object
-The callback from `TF2LogParser.parseLogFile` returns a `log` object, which is an object that holds all data about the game that was played.
+The `done` event from `TF2LogParser.parseLogFile` returns a `log` object, which is an object that holds all data about the game that was played.
 The overall structure is listed below, along with comments.
 Some properties of the object have more explanation further below.

 ```javascript
 {